ARCHIVED

 Interventions

-The therapy being considered is monoclonal antibodies which include aducanumab and lecanemab.
+The therapy being considered is monoclonal antibody which include lecanemab.
 The accumulation of amyloid beta plaques in the brain is a defining pathophysiological feature of AD.
-Both aducanumab-avwa and lecanemab-irmb are immunoglobulin gamma 1 (IgG1) monoclonal antibodies directed against aggregated soluble and insoluble forms of amyloid beta.
+Lecanemab-irmb is a immunoglobulin gamma 1 (IgG1) monoclonal antibody directed against aggregated soluble and insoluble forms of amyloid beta.

 Comparators